yiisoft/yii2/docs/guide/runtime-logging.md

 To better organize and filter log messages, it is recommended that you specify an appropriate category for each log message.
 You may choose a hierarchical naming scheme for categories, which will make it easier for [log targets](#log-targets) to filter messages based on their categories.
 A simple yet effective naming scheme is to use the PHP magic constant `__METHOD__` as category names.
-This is also the approached used in the core Yii framework code.
+This is also the approach used in the core Yii framework code.
 For example,

 ```php